JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 ## External Data Ingestion/Import

+JupiterOne ingests data from external sources and connected environments primarily via the APIs provided by the target environment/service provider.
+Objects from these external environments and their corresponding metadata, including configuration properties and tags but never the actual data content, are ingested as "entities".
+The entity properties and tags are used to perform analysis to build out "relationships" among ingested entities.
+These entities and relationships are the JupiterOne CORE Data Model.

+JupiterOne then uses this data model to inventory for and provide insight into your digital infrastructure across all of your connected environments.

-High level information of the JupiterOne Data Model can be found [here][data-model].
+More information on the JupiterOne Data Model can be found [here][data-model].

 [data-model]: https://support.jupiterone.io/hc/en-us/articles/360011556113-JupiterOne-Data-Model